Tuning engines is one of my all time favorite activities be they internal

 a quick change to a production box to get it back within acceptable parameters.
 I have

-noted parameters that allow for a "big bang for the buck" with a *.
+noted parameters that allow for a "

 These parameters are grouped logically.